xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 ## Border Router Address Translation

-In IPv4→IPv6 translation, destination address and port are translated based on RFC 7599 and RFC 7597 and source address by RFC 6052.
+In IPv4→IPv6 translation, destination address and port are translated based on RFC 7599 and RFC 7597 and source address on RFC 6052.

-In IPv6→IPv4 translation, source address and port are translated based on RFC 7597 and RFC 7599 and destination address by RFC 6052.
+In IPv6→IPv4 translation, source address and port are translated based on RFC 7597 and RFC 7599 and destination address on RFC 6052.

 Lets examine this based on IPv4 to IPv6 translation (IPv6 to IPv4 will be similar):